Floriannue/CORApy/readme_validate.md

 ## Validate and Fix Steps (for already translated parts)
 - identify which already translated parts are missing tests
-- translate all the missing tests from matlab to python.
+- for the already translate parts translate all the missing tests from matlab to python.
 If test cases are missing implement them so that everything is fully tested!
 - Ensure all methods are correctly attached in the __init__.py except for methods that have to be in the main class file - like abstract inherited methods
-- Remove lazy imports and use normal ones.
-If there is a circular import problem use the typing module.
+- Remove lazy imports and use normal ones if possible.
+If there is a circular import problem due to type hints use the typing module.
 Only use lazy imports as last resort
 - compare against the matlab implementation and the cora manual - ensure everything is fully and accurately translated
 - run the test (`pytest`) - fix errors by looking at how it is done in matlab and expected by the manual